FiskSMK/aggregations-2/docs/sebnapi/README.md

 # Geo-Stuff

-I found a csv-file from the [Geographic Names Information System](https://geonames.usgs.gov/domestic/download_data.htm) with Geo-Coordinates in it, after failing to find a a bigger pure geojson file.
+I found a csv-file from the [Geographic Names Information System](https://geonames.usgs.gov/domestic/download_data.htm) with Geo-Coordinates in it, after failing to find a bigger pure geojson file.

 ## Importing and Transforming to GeoJSON
 After importing it as usual I will create a new collection with the attributes: